quynhneo/detm-arxiv/README.md

+# THIS REPO IS HERE TEMPORARILY, WILL BE MOVED TO MY PERSONAL GITHUB)

 # Investigating how topics of STEM papers change with time, using Dynamic Embedded Topic Modeling
 Running dynamic embedded topic modeling on abstracts of arxiv articles